chroniclesofcode/alphadd/README.md

 # alphadd
 Mental Arithmetic training program - designed to improve scores on Zetamac.
 All in the console.
 Entirely in C++.

+# Features

+Mental math arithmetic training game in the console.
+Allows addition, subtraction, multiplication, division.
+Provides configurable functionality to determine the number pairs you struggle with the most, and to show them more frequently, leading to targeted and thus faster improvement.
+Read the configuration section of the README to edit the 'config.txt' file in this folder to adjust the ranges.

+Please try not to CTRL-C to exit the program - it will mess up the data saving portion.
+Instead, when you are solving, there are a couple commands you can type instead of entering a number:

+- 'q' which exits the program safely
+- 't' to display how much time is left
+- 's' to display your current score
+- 'r' to quick restart the current game

+After the game has ended, you can either press ENTER to restart another session, or 'q' to exit the program.

 # Goals
 Targeted training for beginners to Zetamac who are looking to improve at a fast rate.
 I noticed that people usually struggle with certain combinations of numbers e.g. 15 - 7 or 13 - 8.
 Of course these are fairly easy to solve just by looking at them, but people may